Rudr16a/Rule-Bot/README.md

 # Rule-Bot
-A Rule-Bot made using python in Colab just like a regular bot we find in the Websites of swiggy, zomato answering one the most regular queries
+A Rule-Bot made using python in Colab just like a regular bot we find in the Websites of swiggy, zomato answering one the most regular queriess
 # Rule-Based Chat Bot

 Welcome to the Rule-Based Chat Bot project!
 This project demonstrates how to build a simple rule-based chatbot using Python.
 The chatbot can engage in predefined conversations and provide responses based on a set of rules and patterns.